 TUTORIAL: Jekyll Search with Non-JavaScript/CSS Fallback

-image for 'TUTORIAL: Jekyll Search with Non-JavaScript/CSS Fallback' post
+image for the 'TUTORIAL: Jekyll Search with Non-JavaScript/CSS Fallback' post

 Jekyll is a static site generator: it creates static sites instead of database-driven ones.
 This means that it doesn't contain the site search functionality commonly bundled into CMS software like WordPress and Drupal.